Open Mobile Menu

 Alternatives to the Validated Assessment Program

-RBA members may choose not to use the Validated Assessment Program for their supply chain sustainability audits (although they must use the RBA VAP protocol for their audits).
-Members that choose not to use the VAP can complete approved customer-managed audits (CMAs) or auditee-managed audits (AMAs) as long as they use an approved third-party audit firm, have their auditors approved by the RBA Assessment Program Manager, and execute the RBA VAP protocol in its entirety.
+RBA members may choose not to use the Validated Assessment Program for their supply chain sustainability audits (although they should use the RBA VAP protocol for their audits).
+Members that choose not to use the VAP but want to use the VAP protocol can complete approved customer-managed audits (CMAs) or auditee-managed audits (AMAs) as long as they use an approved third-party audit firm, have their auditors approved by the RBA Assessment Program Manager, and execute the RBA VAP protocol in its entirety.

 The RBA has also added a modular approach to assessing a facility, to provide users with flexibility, efficiency, and cost-savings when more comprehensive assessments are unnecessary.
 The service is called a Customized Assessment and is completely in the control of the requestor.